Biomedical Informatics (BMI)

 The Biomedicial Informatics research group at the Department of Informatics focuses on computational and statistical applications in the medical and biological sciences.
 Combined, the two research areas bioinformatics and statistical genomics cover most of our activities.

 The group participates in the Centre for Cancer Biomedicine (CCB) which is a Centre of Excellence and Statistics for Innovation (SFI²) which is a Centre for Research-based Innovation, both located close to the university campus.
+We also take part in the Centre for Computational Inference in Evolutionary Life Science (CELS).

 Information for new master students